 Anyone who has stepped inside a Paris wine bar, bistro, or restaurant will see that wine flows freely in the city.
 The seemingly endless choice of French wine on menus and chalkboards across Paris gives the impression that the country is blessed with an endless selection of bottomless barrels of wine.
 While many regions of the country are covered in grapevines, someone has to get the grapes to the bottle, and its important to recognize the hard work that goes into transforming these painstakingly-cultivated fruits into the fermented grape juice we enjoy with our meals.

-The annual grape harvest is a great time to celebrate and kick off the cycle of turning grapes into wine.
+Natural wines can be enjoyed at anytime of year, but a good time to search for it is during the annual grape harvest is a great time to celebrate and kick off the cycle of turning grapes into wine.
 All around France, from September to October, winemakers gather teams of pickers to come help cut bunches of grapes and cart them back to wine cellars where the delicate process of winemaking will begin.
 While larger, conventional winemakers have replaced humans with machines for the picking process, small scale natural winemakers keep the tradition of handpicking alive- sometimes even using horses to pull the crates of grapes out of the aisles and aisles of grapevines.

 These are the most festive vineyards to harvest in, where workers from around the country- and sometimes the world- convene to work together but also share meals and a common passion for wine.
 These are also the domains where you will find the most engaged winemakers, vignerons who have accompanied the cultivation of their grapes from the winter pruning season to the second pruning of spring, through the summertime threats of early morning frost and late afternoon sunburn, to the Autumn where they can literally reap the fruits of their labor.